 Colostrum is the milky fluid that is produced by all mammals right after the birth of a newborn.
 Bovine colostrum is the milky fluid that we get from a cow that has given birth.
-A newborn calf needs the essential immunity to fight against diseases, the bovine colostrum is loaded with plenty of macronutrients, vitamins, immunoglobulins and antibacterial agents.
+A newborn calf needs essential immunity to fight against diseases, the bovine colostrum is loaded with plenty of macronutrients, vitamins, immunoglobulins, and antibacterial agents.

 In this article, we’ll discuss in detail its components and benefits.

 Whenever a cow gives birth to a newborn, bovine colostrum appears and is the milky fluid that is collected from the udder of cows for the first few days before true milk appears.
 It contains more protein and macronutrients than normal milk.
 It helps to provide the needed strength for the newborn calf to survive.

 Nutrition of bovine colostrum says that bovine colostrum has more nutrients than normal milk and is beneficial to the newborn calf in many ways.
 Bovine colostrum contains the following elements:

 - Immunoglobulins like IgG, IgM, and IgA help to fight against diseases.